Material & Methods

 Tag deployment

 The whale was approached at a 45-degree angle using a Zodiac inflatable boat to ensure parallel positioning and enable a quick retreat if needed.
-An 8-meter pole was used to deploy the suction-cup tag between the blowhole and dorsal fin when the whale surfaced.
-The tag is equipped with a time-burned wire that corrodes in salt water, releasing after about 12 hours, causing the tag to detach.
-Once floating, the tag emits a VHF signal in order to be retrieved.
+An 8-meter pole was used to deploy the suction-cup tag between the blowhole and dorsal fin when the whale surfaced to breathe.
+The tag was equipped with a time-burned wire that corrodes in salt water, causing the tag to detach after about 12 hours.
+Once floating, the tag emitted a VHF signal to be retrieved.

 Characterisation of tag data

-The data were processed using Igor Pro 64.
+The data were processed using Igor Pro 64 and following the methods employed by Iwata et al. (2021; 2024).

-Using dive depth and fluke stroke data, dives were categorized into four types:
+Using dive depth and fluke stroke rate, dives were categorized into four types:

 • Feeding: presence of at least 1 feeding event